bouwe77/temba/devguide.md

 ./publish-mcp.sh patch --dry-run
 ```

-The script bumps only `packages/mcp/package.json`, publishes only the `packages/mcp` workspace, then commits the MCP package version and lockfile changes.
+The script bumps only `packages/mcp/package.json`, updates `packages/mcp/version.js`, publishes only the `packages/mcp` workspace, then commits the MCP package version and lockfile changes.

 For the first npm publish of an already prepared version, publish the workspace directly instead of bumping again: